Toku (TV channel): As Funimation Channel

-Funimation Channel started out as a syndicated block on Colours TV, one of OlympuSAT's affiliate networks.
+Funimation Channel started as a syndicated block on Colours TV, one of Olympusat's affiliate networks.
 Programs during this era were Dragon Ball, Negima!, Kodocha, The Slayers, Blue Gender, Kiddy Grade, Fruits Basket, Case Closed and YuYu Hakusho.
 The block was later discontinued in favor of a more successful expansion on subscription television.

-The Funimation Channel launched on September 29, 2005, as a joint venture between Funimation and Olympusat, it became the second 24-hour anime digital cable network in North America (the first being A.D.
-Vision's Anime Network).
+The Funimation Channel launched on September 29, 2005, as a joint venture between Funimation and Olympusat, it became the second 24-hour anime digital cable network in North America, following A.D.
+Vision's Anime Network.
 Olympusat was the exclusive distributor of the channel.

-On May 1, 2008, Funimation Channel became a 24-hour English-dubbed anime subscription network; the second of its kind in North America (following A.D.
-Vision's Anime Network).
+On May 1, 2008, Funimation Channel became a 24-hour English-dubbed anime subscription network; the second following Anime Network in North America.
 Olympusat was chosen as the exclusive distributor of Funimation Channel.
-The service originally was available to a few cities via digital terrestrial television and was temporary-only as the channel was trying to gain a foothold in the already-crowded pay television landscape.
+The service was originally available to a few cities via digital terrestrial television and was initially a temporary channel as the channel was trying to gain a foothold in the pay television landscape.

-In May 2009, Funimation Channel continued its expansion on subscription providers launching on Comcast's VOD platform and offering two services - Free on demand and PPV on demand.
-The PPV VOD offers viewers a chance to watch titles prior to their DVD release.
+In May 2009, Funimation Channel continued its expansion on subscription providers launching on Comcast's VOD platform and offering two services, free on demand and PPV on demand.
+The PPV VOD offered viewers a chance to watch titles prior to their DVD release.

-As of September 27, 2010, Funimation launched an HD feed alongside existing VOD services.
-On February 16, 2012, Verizon announced that it will drop Funimation Channel from its Verizon FiOS service "on, or after March 15" due to "very low viewership".
+On September 27, 2010, Funimation launched an HD feed alongside its VOD services.
+On February 16, 2012, Verizon announced that it would remove Funimation Channel from its Verizon Fios service on March 15, due to "very low viewership".
 In response to reaction from its customers, Verizon returned Funimation Channel via VOD.
-Channel 262 remains on the FiOS system operated by Frontier Communications in some ex-Verizon territories.
-Cablevision's Optimum TV recently launched FUNimation Channel On Demand in the NY/NJ/CT Tri-State area.
-Adding this MSO increased FUNimation Channel's footprint to over 40 million households nationwide.
+Channel 262 remained on the FiOS system operated by Frontier Communications in some formerly distributed Verizon territories.
+With the launch of Cablevision's Optimum TV service in December 2012, Funimation Channel on Demand was included and launched in the New York metropolitan area, this increased Funimation Channel's coverage to over 40 million households nationwide.

-Funimation Channel's programming came from Funimation, Aniplex of America, Viz Media, Sentai Filmworks, Right Stuf Inc., NIS America, and the now-defunct Central Park Media and Enoki Films USA.
+Funimation Channel's programming came from Funimation, Aniplex of America, Viz Media, Sentai Filmworks, Right Stuf Inc., NIS America, Central Park Media and Enoki Films USA.